Inside the inning that kept the Dodgers in this World Series

 LOS ANGELES -- When the history of the 2017 World Series is written, the sixth inning of Game 6 will be a minor footnote, buried behind the dramatics of Games 2 and 5 and whatever happens in Game 7.
-If the Los Angeles Dodgers do win the final game of the season, however, don't forget what transpired over those 42 pitches.
+If the Los Angeles Dodgers do win the final game of the season, however, don't forget what transpired over those 42 sixth-inning pitches on Tuesday night.
 It might go down as the inning that saved the Dodgers' season.

-Through five innings, Justin Verlander had dominated, throwing a one-hitter with eight strikeouts.
-He was looking as if he might challenge Sandy Koufax's 1965 three-hit shutout or Jack Morris' 10-inning masterpiece in 1991 or Josh Beckett's Game 6 gem to beat the Yankees in 2003 as the best clinching performance in World Series history.
+Through five innings, Houston Astros ace Justin Verlander had dominated, throwing a one-hitter with eight strikeouts.
+He was looking as if he might challenge Sandy Koufax's 1965 three-hit shutout or Jack Morris' 10-inning masterpiece in 1991 or Josh Beckett's Game 6 gem to beat the New York Yankees in 2003 as the best clinching performance in World Series history.

 In the middle of it all was an unlikely contributor, Chase Utley, a 38-year-old second baseman with graying hair who had been hitless the entire postseason and didn't even start the game.

-The inning began with the Astros up 1-0 and Jose Altuve leading off against reliever Brandon Morrow, who got a huge out to end the fifth inning, replacing Rich Hill with the bases loaded and retiring Alex Bregman on a ground ball.
+The inning began with the Astros up 1-0 and Jose Altuve leading off against reliever Brandon Morrow, who got a huge out to end the fifth inning after replacing Rich Hill with the bases loaded and retiring Alex Bregman on a ground ball.
 It was Morrow's sixth appearance of the World Series.
 His fifth appearance had been a disaster, as he threw six pitches and gave up two home runs, a double and a single.
 But the pitch to get Bregman?
 A 99 mph fastball.
 After a day of rest, his velocity was back.

-"A guy that we've trusted all year long in that spot," manager Dave Roberts said after the game.
+"A guy that we've trusted all year long in that spot," Dodgers manager Dave Roberts said after the game.
 "I felt that you have to use that bullet in Brandon Morrow, and I've believed in him all year long.
 And he came through in the biggest spot of the season."

-Morrow retired Altuve on a grounder to third, an 89 mph slider after hitting 99 on an earlier pitch.
-He fanned Carlos Correa swinging on an unfair 1-2 slider that dipped below the knees.
+Morrow retired Altuve on a grounder to third with an 89 mph slider, after reaching 99 mph on an earlier pitch.
+He then fanned Carlos Correa swinging on an unfair 1-2 slider that dipped below the knees.

-"He was big," catcher Austin Barnes said.
+"He was big," Dodgers catcher Austin Barnes said of Morrow.
 "All of his pitches seemed to be working.
 He's been used a lot, but we want him on the mound and he wants to be on the mound, so it's good to see him and the whole bullpen rebound."

 Yuli Gurriel lined a base hit to center, however, bringing up lefty-swinging Brian McCann.

 Roberts had a tough choice: Leave in Morrow, who was due up second in the bottom of the sixth, or go to the lefty-lefty matchup with Tony Watson.
 He brought in Watson, but in doing so double-switched Logan Forsythe out of the game and inserted Utley in the Morrow's spot.
 It was a debatable move.
-Utley was 0-for-14 and doesn't have the range at second that Forsythe does.
-Yes, a pinch hitter would have been needed anyway in the bottom of the sixth against Verlander, but that could have been Andre Ethier, and you would have kept Forsythe in the game.
+Utley had been 0-for-14 in the postseason; and he doesn't have the range at second that Forsythe does.
+Yes, a pinch hitter would have been needed anyway in the bottom of the sixth against Verlander, but that could have been Andre Ethier, and the Dodgers would have kept Forsythe in the game.

 Roberts has confidence in all his guys, however.
 That's why he brought in Morrow, even after the Game 5 implosion.
 He trusts Utley.